Databricks Unity Catalog 101: A Complete Overview (2025)

 Lastly, use GRANT and REVOKE statements to manage access to your data.
 Unity Catalog is secure by default, so access isn't automatically granted.
 Metastore admins and data object owners can control access for users and groups.

 Well, that's all for now!
-I hope this guide has given you a good starting point for exploring Databricks Unity Catalog.
+I hope this guide has given you a solid starting point for exploring Databricks Unity Catalog.
 Don't forget to check the official documentation for more advanced topics and scenarios.

 Databricks Unity Catalog Best Practices